ardanlabs/gotraining/topics/go/exercises/contributors/README.md

 - Refactor your GitHub API client to a type called `Client` with a method `Contributors`.
 - Move your client code from `package main` to another package like `package github`.
-- Create a `printContributors` function in package `main` that uses the client.
+- Create a function in package `main` that uses the client. `func printContributors(repo string, c *github.Client) int`
 - Decouple the `printContributors` function to depend on an interface instead of the concrete type.

 # Part 3: Testing

 - Add tests for `printContributors`.
 Create a mock version of the github client and pass that in.
+To capture the ouput you can change the `printContributors` function to accept an `io.Writer` where it should print results.
 - Add tests for the `github` package using `net/http/httptest.NewServer`.

 # Just for Fun